ChrisCummins/pip-db/Documentation/log/log.md

 1. Use an accordion model to hide further details of search requests and show them on demand, instead of showing a list of links to separate details pages.
-2. Use a minimalist front page if we don’t have anything to show.
+2. Use a minimalist front page if we don't have anything to show.
 Think google.com.